mirhen/iOS-MVC/README.md

 This repository is the _master_ repository which will contain all the course materials.
 That includes **slides, coding challenges and starter code** for larger projects.

 Note that you **can not commit to this repository**!
-However, you can still and go maintain _your own version of this repo_.
+However, you can still and go **maintain your own version** of it.
 In that case, this is what the whole setup looks like:

 ![Git Setup](./git-overview.png "Overview: 3 Repositories")